 - Other items of pressing interest to the company

-A copy of the minutes should be circulated to each of the directors, whether or not they were present at the meeting itself.
-Dependent on the exact content of the meeting, there may also be documents that need to be filed with Companies House.
+A copy of the minutes should be circulated to each of the directors, whether or not they were present at the meeting.
+Depending on exactly what is discussed, there may also be documents that need to be filed with Companies House.

-A copy of the minutes of the first directors’ meeting (as well as minutes of all future board meetings) should then be filed for safekeeping.
-They must be available for inspection at the company’s registered office (or a Single Alternative Inspection Location, if one has been selected).
+A copy of the minutes of the first directors’ meeting (as well as minutes of all future board meetings) should then be filed away for safekeeping.
+They must be available for inspection at the company’s registered office (or a single alternative inspection location, if one has been selected).

 Going forward, you’ll also need to make arrangements for regular meetings of the directors and for written minutes to be produced for each meeting that takes place.

-Inform Direct is the easy way to manage the records of limited companies, helping 1,000s of companies keep up to date with their statutory obligations.
+Inform Direct is the easy way to manage the records of limited companies, supporting over 150,000 companies to keep up to date with their statutory obligations.